Reminders Of What Adults Forget About Friendship After Childhood

 Finally, the importance of imaginative, creative play is highlighted.
 Kids tend to have no trouble thinking of imagination-based games to play with each other, whether they involve dress-up, role-play, or another creative element.
 Cohen suggests that adults may benefit from engaging in the vulnerability involved in this type of play, and research supports the theory that vulnerable sharing that’s met with support from the other party can strengthen intimacy.

-Those who wish to deepen their adult friendships can look to Cohen’s observations, and they may also benefit from reflecting on their own childhood connections.
+Those who wish to deepen their adult friendships may benefit from reflecting on their own childhood connections.
 How did you and your friend group spend time together during childhood and adolescence?
 What were your happiest moments together?
 What do you miss most about those connections?
 Discussing these questions with a childhood friend or journaling about them may help you pinpoint elements of those relationships that you’d like to bring into your adult life.

 Why friendships are important for adults and children alike

-Although friendships often take different forms as a person ages, they don’t become any less important.
+Although friendships often take different forms as you age, they don’t become any less important.
 Particularly in the age that has been dubbed “the loneliness epidemic,” the ability to cultivate close social ties may be more important than ever.

 What the research says about the value of friendships for adults

-Many studies over the years have suggested that having strong social connections like friendships is closely linked to stress resilience, mental health, overall well-being, and even longevity.
-Friendships can also be a source of emotional support, material support, encouragement, and belonging, which can improve quality of life in general.
+Many studies over the years have suggested that having strong social connections, like friendships, is closely linked to stress resilience, mental health, overall well-being, and even longevity.
+Friendships can also be a source of emotional support, material support, encouragement, and belonging, which can improve your quality of life in general.

 What the research says about the value of friendships for children

-According to one study on the topic from 2022, the needs that friendships fulfill evolve over time.
+According to a 2022 study, the needs that friendships fulfill evolve over time.
 The author states: “Whereas friends in early childhood mainly provide companionship and fun, adolescent friendships also start fulfilling other needs for trust, intimacy, attachment, and emotional support.”
 Through friendships, children and teens learn how to empathize with others and learn more about who they are, and these bonds can also provide a sense of safety and belonging.

 Tips for strengthening existing relationships